bmoneill/enigma/README.md

 ## Bugs

+* For some reason, GCC optimizations break this code.
+* No support for double-stepping rotors (yet).
+* Probably others.

 If you find a bug, submit an issue, PR, or email me with a description and/or patch.

 ## License